 We suggest that those planning such a registered report consider the use of a modified-game paradigm (Elson, Bruer, Van Looy, Kneer, & Quandt, 2013; Elson & Quandt, 2014; Engelhardt, Hilgard, & Bartholow, 2015; Engelhardt, Mazurek, et al., 2015; Kneer et al., in press).
 In such a paradigm, the researchers take a single video game and edit its code.
 This allows researchers to manipulate violent content while preserving the content of gameplay (rules, controls, level design, etc.).
 This would minimize concerns that observed effects of violent games are instead due to confounding differences between stimuli.
 By comparison, usage of commercially-available games does not allow for such control, and differences in violence are likely to be confounded with other differences in gameplay, difficulty, or competition.

 Outside of a registered replication effort, there are many other ways to enhance the quality of violent games research.
 Researchers should consider conducting and publishing direct replications of each others’ studies.
 Larger sample sizes would increase the evidentiary value of individual studies.
 Preregistration of sample size, measures, manipulations, and analyses would reduce opportunities for conditional stopping (i.e., collecting more data if p > .05), censorship of studies or subgroups that fail to find an effect, and flexibility in the quantification of aggressive outcomes.
 Finally, the open sharing of data would allow for cross-validation: an interaction found in one experiment could then be tested in another researcher’s experiment.
+This would also allow meta-analyses of individual participant data, a particularly powerful and precise form of meta-analysis (see, e.g., Riley, Lambert, & Abo-Zaid, 2010), which may help to find explanations for the remaining heterogeneity.

 Such data-sharing is doubly important in meta-analysis.
 We commend Anderson and colleagues for sharing the data and for responding to questions as to how best reproduce their analyses.
-We suggest that future meta-analyses routinely include the data, funnel plots, and other supplementary materials in the published record (Lakens, Hilgard, & Staaks, in press).
+We suggest that future meta-analyses routinely include the data, funnel plots, and other supplementary materials in the published record (Lakens, Hilgard, & Staaks, 2016).
 Other researchers should be encouraged to inspect and reproduce meta-analyses.
 Meta-analyses that cannot be inspected or reproduced should be regarded with concern.

 Summary

 The research literature as analyzed by Anderson et al. (2010) seems to contain greater publication bias than their initial trim-and-fill analyses and conclusions indicated.
 This is especially true of those studies which were selected as using best practices, as the application of best-practices criteria seemed to favor statistically-significant results.
 Effects in experiments seem to be overestimated, particularly those of violent video game effects on aggressive behavior, which were estimated as being very close to zero.
+The insights into the causes and mechanisms of human aggression purportedly gained through this research program may enjoy less empirical support than originally reported.

 Rather than accept these adjusted estimates as the true effect sizes, we recommend instead a preregistered collaborative research effort and prospective meta-analysis.
 In this research effort, preregistration and collaboration will both be indispensable.
 In the absence of preregistration and collaboration, the two well-defined camps of proponents and skeptics may each find results that support their conclusions and refuse to believe the results of the other camp.
 We cannot bear the thought of another thirty years’ stalemate.
 Our best hope for an accurate and informative hypothesis test rests upon an international, collaborative, and transparent research effort including proponents, skeptics, and disinterested third parties.